|Warplanes of the Second World War preserved in Canada (German Luftwaffe)

-Canadian War Trophy Aircraft from the Second World War
+Canadian War Trophy Aircraft (Luftwaffe) from the Second World War

 After the war, a number of Messerschmitt Me 262 jet fighters were gathered at Lechfeld, Germany in June 1945, prior to their move to Melun in France, where captured German aircraft were collected for shipment to the USA.
 Selected aircraft were sent to the Royal Aircraft Establishment in Farnborough, England.
 A number were cocooned and loaded onto the deck of HMS Reaper for shipment to the USA.
 Two were brought to Canada.